fuzzygreenblurs/fuzzygreenblurs.github.io/_posts/2023-11-02-introduction.md

 Over the past nine years, I have worked as a software engineer at different layers of the tech stack (from writing bare metal device drivers to supporting cloud orchestration) in the IoT sector.
 Most recently, I worked as a Robotics Software Engineer with [OpenShelf](https://www.opshelf.com/), testing a variety of sensor integrations and developing an AWS hosted MQTTS bidirectional telemetry pipeline to remotely monitor and control the physical prototype.
 {: style="text-align: justify"}

 As a side quest, I'm interested in how physical phenomena can be rendered and simulated through software.
 I am currently working on a simple 2D game physics engine (courtesy of the fantastic [Pikuma course](https://pikuma.com/courses/game-physics-engine-programming) on the subject).
-If you're interested, you can check out this project and some other ones on this site.
+If you’re interested, you can check out this project (and some other ones) over in the [Projects](projects) section.
 {: style="text-align: justify"}

 Cheers!